sourcifyeth/s3cmd-docker/README.md

       -v ${LOCAL_FILE}:/opt/dest \
       hochzehn/s3cmd

-* Change `LOCAL_FILE` to the file/folder where you want to download the files from S3 to the local computer
+* Change `LOCAL_FILE` to the file/folder to download the files from S3 to
+* Append any options to pass to `s3cmd` at the end, e.g. `--delete-removed`: `... hochzehn/s3cmd --delete-removed`

 ## Run any `s3cmd` command